avivasolutionsnl/sitecore-docker/README.md

 Logging is set up to log on the host under the logs folder of this repository.

 ## Known issues
-Docker for Windows can to be unstable at times.
-Some common troubleshooting items are listed here.
+Docker for Windows can be unstable at times, some troubleshooting tips are listed below.

+### Containers not reachable by domain name
+Sometimes the internal Docker DNS is malfunctioning and containers (e.g. mssql) cannot be reached by domain name.
+To solve this restart the Docker daemon.

 ### Clean up network hosting
 In case it's no longer possible to create networks and docker network commands don't work give this a try: https://github.com/MicrosoftDocs/Virtualization-Documentation/tree/live/windows-server-container-tools/CleanupContainerHostNetworking